synesissoftware/shwild.Go/examples/pattern_walk.md

 ### Show usage

-If executed with no arguments
+If executed with the arguments

 ```
     go run examples/pattern_walk.go --help